5 Reasons Why You Should Be Installing Solar Panels in 2021

 Get FREE Solar Quotes

-3. The best Solar panels are currently cheap to install
+2. The best solar panels are currently cheap to install

 Solar panel costs has dropped dramatically over the past few years thanks to an increase in demand and the development of new technology.
 In 2010 a 4kw system would have cost over £12,500, but now 8 years later the cost is almost half of that at around £6,512*.
-Whilst the FiT payments might have dropped, this reduction in solar panel installation cost helps to balance this out.
 You can find more information about the price of solar panel installation in our guide to solar panel costs, benefits and savings and find out which panels are right for you in our guide to the best solar panels.
-If you would like to find out the average payback time for a system based on its size, installation cost and the current FiT rate you can use the Solar PV Feed-In Tariff Calculator.

 3. Protect yourself from any changes in energy tariffs